schoulten/macroview/README.md

 - Fiscal policy
 - Monetary policy

 The indicators are updated daily using GH Actions and come from public data sources.

-testing commit and push